EU spends Ukraine billions of euros on frozen Russian assets

 Song Minh |

-On January 10, the European Commission disbursed the first tranche of 3 billion euros under the special Macro-Financial Assistance (MFA) programme for Ukraine.
+On January 10, the European Commission disbursed the first amount of 3 billion euros under the Special Macroeconomic Assistance Agency (MFA) program for Ukraine.

-The loan will be repaid with revenues from Russian state assets frozen in the EU.
+The loan will be repaid with revenue from Russian state assets frozen in the EU.

-Reuters quoted European Commission President Ursula von der Leyen as saying on January 10: "Today, we transfer 3 billion euros to Ukraine, the first tranche from the EU's share of the G7 loan package.
-This gives Ukraine the financial strength to continue fighting for freedom and victory."
+Reuters quoted European Commission President Ursula von der Leyen as saying on January 10: "Today, we are transferring 3 billion euros to Ukraine, the first payment from the EU in the G7 loan package.
+This gives Ukraine financial strength to continue fighting for freedom and victory".

-Ukrainian Prime Minister Denys Shmyhal also confirmed the transfer in a statement on Telegram.
+Ukrainian Prime Minister Denys Shmyhal also confirmed the money transfer in a statement on Telegram.

-Russia has strongly condemned the sanctions and the use of frozen assets, calling them “international theft”.
-However, the EU has stressed that the funds will never be returned to Russia, even if the freeze ends.
+Russia strongly condemned the sanctions and the use of frozen assets, calling it an act of "international theft".
+However, the EU insists that the money will never be returned to Russia, even if the freeze ends.

 The use of frozen Russian assets to support Ukraine is expected to continue to cause geopolitical tensions and strong reactions from Moscow.